 We can help you recover penalties of up to 30-days’ worth of wages if you didn’t receive your last check in a timely manner.

-In California, how long does an employer have to pay you after termination?
+In California, how long does an employer have to give final paycheck after termination?

 If you’ve been fired, California labor law requires your employer to pay you on the same day as your termination.